-I guess the obvious reason is to keep your car cooler therefore controlling KR.
-However the holes only reduce overall engine temps by about 5 degrees so we have a much more important reason for this.
+The main reason to drill a hole in your thermostat is to keep your car cooler by controlling the KR.
+However, these holes only reduce the overall engine temperature by about 5 degrees.
+Did you know there is a much more important reason for doing this?

-This would normally be OK however when you’re racing the combustion chambers heat up very quickly.
-So the coolant around the cylinders and heads might reach 250 degrees before the stat even begins to open.
-This is very bad and can cause high levels of KR in the back half of the ¼ mile.
-By drilling the holes in the thermostat you can eliminate this problem because you will always have a small amount of coolant flowing.
+This would normally be OK except when you’re racing the combustion chambers heat up very quickly.
+This means the coolant around the cylinders and heads might reach 250 degrees before the stat even begins to open.
+This isn’t ideal, because it can cause high levels of KR in the back half of the ¼ mile.
+You can eliminate this problem by drilling holes in the thermostat to allow a small amount of coolant to consistently flow.

 “Performance blasting down the ¼ mile isn’t the only advantage of having holes drilled in your thermostat.
-If you live in a colder climate this $11 investment might just save your cylinder heads from being cracked and damaged from the sudden dive in coolant temperature as your winter chilled radiator dumps it’s freezing coolant through your heads.
+If you live in a colder climate this $11 investment might just save your cylinder heads from being cracked and damaged due to dives in coolant temperatures as your winter chilled radiator dumps it’s freezing coolant through your heads.

 A drilled stat would be much more forgiving by providing a continuous flow of coolant and reducing sudden and drastic temperature changes.”